-Respondent Dwain D. Moore (Respondent) was employed by the Department of Social Services from January 9, 1986 until he separated on August 1, 1997.

-CalPERS mailed Respondent a letter, dated September 9, 1997, indicating that his employer reported he had separated from state service and informing Respondent of his options going forward.
-One of those options was requesting a refund of his contributions, as provided for by Government Code section 20735, which allows a CalPERS member to take a refund of their contributions upon the discontinuation of their state service or their membership.
+Respondent was employed by the Department of Social Services and separated from employment on August 1, 1997.
+On September 9, 1997, CalPERS mailed Respondent a letter notifying him of his option to request a refund of his contributions, as provided for by Government Code section 20735, which allows a CalPERS member to take a refund of their contributions upon the discontinuation of their state service or their membership.